joelcassel/easee-js-slim/README.md

 easee.setCircuitSettings(circuitUpdate)
 ```

-### Access token
+### Access token (updated)

-The `initAccessToken()` is not needed to run at start, but it is considered good practice to validate the login on creation/startup.
-Currently the Easee API specifications do not say the access-token expiry interval, so it is set to refresh on the first call after every 10 minutes.
-This can be overridden by setting the env `EASEE_TOKEN_INTERVAL` (in milliseconds) if needed.
+The `initAccessToken()` is now needed to run first.
+The time interval fr the token is now taken into account, so it will be refreshed automatically ~1 minute before it expires.

 ### Debug logging